henriquebecker91/masters/codes/cpp/README.md

 This is the README of the HBM library.

+## Sample programs

+All .cpp files in the same directory that this README are sample programs.
+Calling the "make" command in this directory will compile them.
+The test_<method>.out binaries will try to execute the <method> over all PYAsUKP bencmark instances (they should be in ../../data/ukp/), the run_<method>.out takes an instance filename as first parameter and execute the <method> over it (other additional parameters will be repassed to the method).

+If you don't have the boost library (http://www.boost.org/) installed:
+  * You can't compile run_per.out and test_per.out or use the periodicity.hpp header.
+  * You can compile the other sample programs, but you need to NOT DEFINE the HBM_PROFILE flag (and maybe edit the Makefile to remove the -lboost_* flags).

+If you want to use the the hbm library on your own programs you don't need to pass any extra argument to the linker (this library tries to be header-only), you only need to include the right header.
+The only exception is if you include test_common.hpp with the HBM_PROFILE macro defined, then you need to link the boost fileystem library (-lboost_filesystem -lboost_system).
+The code was written in valid C++11.

 ## Namespace and macros

   * HBM is the acronym for the project name: Henrique Becker Master's.